 What Is Leucism?

 Leucism, or leukism, is an abnormal plumage condition caused by a genetic mutation that prevents pigment, particularly melanin, from being properly deposited on a bird’s feathers.
-As a result, the birds do not have the normal, classic plumage colors listed in field guides or seen in most photos, and instead the plumage may have several color changes, including:
+As a result, the birds do not have the normal, classic plumage colors listed in field guides or seen in most photos.
+Instead, the plumage may have several color changes, including:

 - Paler overall plumage that looks faint, diluted, or bleached

 The degree of leucism, including the brightness of the white and the extent of pigment loss, will vary depending on the bird’s genetic makeup.
 Birds that show only white patches or sections of leucistic feathers, often in symmetrical patterns, are often called pied or piebald birds, while birds with fully white plumage are referred to as leucistic birds.

 While leucism does occur naturally in a small number of wild birds, it is more often seen in captive birds or exotic birds deliberately bred to encourage this type of genetic mutation.
 Many of these all-white birds are present in exotic bird collections in aviaries, botanical gardens, zoos, and private collections.
 Pure white peacocks, white wedding doves, and white mandarin ducks are some of the most common examples of this type of leucistic breeding.

 Leucistic and Albino Birds